ryan-carpenter/Encode-Sans/docs/14-adding-split-VFs-for-each-width/README.md

 - (In the Condensed and Expanded sources) retained their original master names of Light Condensed, Bold Condensed, Light Expanded, and Bold Expanded.
 They need to be simply `Light` and `Bold`.

 The font should also have only "Weight" in its Custom Param "Axes."

+Finally, the "Expanded" masters weren't being smart enough in their trimming, so I had to improve that.

+Result: split VFs are now generating well, as far as I can tell.